Find your care home

 Check out our guide for more on the cost of care.

-If you have decided on live-in care for your loved one, there are some preparations to make for when the carer moves in.
+If you have decided to hire specialist live-in carers for the elderly for your loved one, there are some preparations to make for when the carer moves in.

 In addition to what is required by your relative, you will also need to ensure that there is a separate bedroom for the live-in carer.
 Ideally, as well as a bed and a place to store clothes there will also be a comfortable chair and TV.
 The carer will need their own private space where they can relax, although they will be happy to share kitchen and bathroom facilities with your elderly loved one.